odmsolutions/odmsolutions.github.io/index.md

 Danny is the Director of ODM Solutions, and a skilled IT professional.

+## DevOps

+Danny has been involved in Dev Ops for over 10 years, being part of early initiatives to embed source control into organisations as early as 2005, to create automated test infrastructure from 2009.
+He has since then been involved in all stages of software delivery, creating tools to compile software, to improve it's quality and to provide systems to run this.

+### Environment Automation

+Danny has used docker containers both as a convenient developer aid, and with systems deploying a connected set of containers, in test, staging and live deployments.

+Danny has also used Vagrant to create development environments where docker may not be available, getting developers running quickly with the same software, libraraies and set up as their team mates.
+He is also familiar with the python Virtual Env system for lighter weight local test environments.

+He has experience using a collection of tools for automating deployments.
+Ansible for installing packages, configuring systems and setting up a base layer.
+Gitlab CI for testing, and automated deployment stages, or using Github actions for deploying built artefacts to an S3 bucket.

+### CI/CD Automation

+ODM have been working in automation for continuous integration systems with Sky, Cisco and Synamedia since 2010.
+This is automation of software builds, software testing and delivery into test/integration teams.

+ODM has been using Hudson/Jenkins since 2009 and have made contributions to some of the public plugins for the system, as well as being involved in the JIRA/mailing list communities.
+This includes system admin, extending with Jelly, and building jobs with it.

 ## Python

 Danny been using Python professionally since 2008, both in the workplace with ODM, and in robotics with the Raspberry Pi, having authored the Python book "Learn Robotics Programming".